-In August 2014, the Financial Accounting Standards Board (FASB) issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, which defines management's responsibility to assess an entity's ability to continue as a going concern, and to provide related footnote disclosures if there is substantial doubt about its ability to continue as a going concern.
+In August 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, which defines management's responsibility to assess an entity's ability to continue as a going concern, and to provide related footnote disclosures if there is substantial doubt about its ability to continue as a going concern.
 The new standard is effective for the annual period ending after December 15, 2016, and for interim periods thereafter.
-Early adoption is permitted.
-We do not expect the adoption of ASU 2-14-15 to have a material impact on our financial statements.
+We adopted ASU 2014-15 in the fourth quarter of 2016, which resulted in no change to our financial statements.
+Additionally, we will perform quarterly evaluations to identify current conditions which may raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
+See Note 1 to our financial statements for additional information on our liquidity risks and management's plans.